clojure-emacs/squiggly-clojure/README.md

 ~~~

 and  `core.typed` requires **clojure 1.7.0** or above, which is therefore a requirement of squiggly clojure; it is not currently possible to use squiggly clojure without
 the availability of all three linters, even if you aren't using all of them.
+(Note that you do not need to list them explicitly.)

 ### Configuration